soumyaray/air/README.md

 # Air - AI help for R coding

-Air is an R package that lets you ask R related questions to OpenAI and get working code.
+Air is an R package that lets you ask R related questions to OpenAI and get working code, or explanations of code.

-It's main feature is to find solutions to simple "how-to" questions and direclty providing working code:
+## Features

+### HowTo

+You can ask "how-to" questions to get working code solutions:

 ```R
 howto("get a vector of the second element from a list of vectors")